magnusdv/quickped/README.md

 ## What is QuickPed?

-QuickPed is a web-app for creating and plotting pedigrees on the fly.
+QuickPed is a web application for creating and plotting pedigrees on the fly.
 Once the pedigree is created, you may save the plot as an image, or store the pedigree data in a *ped formatted* text file.
 Such files are commonly required as input to software for pedigree analysis.